vanHeemstraSystems/typescript-headstart/README.md

-# typescript-headstart
+typescript-headstart
-TypeScript - Headstart
+# TypeScript - Headstart

+Based on "Typescript - Jumpstart" (see attachment)